HSF/prmon/README.md

 If any of these issues are encountered, a relevant message is printed to notify the user.

+### NVIDIA GPU Monitoring

+When NVIDIA GPUs are present, `prmon` will preferentially use the NVIDIA Management Library (NVML) for direct GPU monitoring via `libnvidia-ml.so`.
+If NVML is not available or fails to initialise, `prmon` falls back to parsing the output of `nvidia-smi`.
+No extra build-time dependencies are needed: NVML symbols are loaded at runtime via `dlopen`, so `prmon` can be compiled on machines without NVIDIA drivers and will detect GPU support when run on a machine that has them.

 ### Environment Variables

 The `PRMON_DISABLE_MONITOR` environment variable can be used to specify a comma